EdwardSpaeth/Cloud-Project-Group-11/README.md

 As a last step, we will now install all the dependencies.
 Please make sure that you have the __requirement.txt__ file pulled:

 > pip install -r requirement.txt (Linux/MacOS)

-## Running the server

-To run the server, use the following command:

-> flask run

-This will start the server at 127.0.0.1:5000/index.
-If you are actively developing the server you have the possibility to use

-> flask run --debug.

-Now you don't have to stop the server when making changes to the server.
-Just safe the changes and refresh your browser.
-Flask will handle everything else.

 # Getting started with the frontend